gordeev/SSHviaBlueToothRPi/README.md

 ## Usage

+Verify that Bluetooth tethering is enabled on your smartphone.
+Turn on Raspberry Pi.
 Once everything is set up, your Raspberry Pi will attempt to automatically connect to your smartphone's NAP service on every system startup.
 If the connection is lost, restarting the Raspberry Pi will trigger the connection process again.

 ## Troubleshooting